 #5: If students are struggling with #5, ask them to sketch histograms or dot plots.
-(5b) The wording of the M&M situation may be confusing.
-Students are confused as to whether they're weighing individual candies or the whole bag.
-We are weighing the 1-lb bag repeatedly.
-Sometimes the scale will record the weight slightly lower than 1-lb, other times slightly over.
-This is the nature of scales.
-There is a small bit of inaccuracy.
+The wording of the M&M problem 5b may be confusing.
+Students are confused as to whether they're weighing individual candies or the whole bag, for example.